max-hill/563-final-project/report.md

 	  In particular, the maximum-likelihood tree is obtained from site-frequency data using results from Yang 2000 (ie Table 4 in that paper).

-  (1) jc-expected (expected Hamming distances under the JC69 model of site
+  (1) jc-expected (= expected Hamming distances under the JC69 model of site
                    evolution):

       Given a fixed parameter regime, do the following three steps *N* times: